Twinkle27/Physical-Intrusion-Detection-System/README.md

 The whole data come up on Arshbir.com which provides the cloud platform for storage of data.
 The whole data from sensors can be analysed using graph or pie-chart.
 This will be of major help to the storage area owners that they don't have to rely on security guards only.
-They can monitor their zones through the cloud interface and analyse accordingly.
+They can monitor their zones through the cloud interface and analyze accordingly.